mdeff/ntds_2018/projects.md

-# Projects for NTDS 2018
+# Projects for NTDS 2018

 All projects comprise the creation of a network and its analysis.
 For each network created, the goal is to analyze its structure or use it to get valuable information about the dataset.